Increasing Eyewitness Accuracy in Police Lineups

 Identifying the true criminal from a lineup of suspects is a classic police technique that too often leads to inaccurate arrests and convictions.
 Psychological research has suggested ways to improve the accuracy and fairness of this technique.

-Lining up suspects behind a one-way mirror and allowing eyewitnesses to choose which one is the real perpetrator is standard police procedure.
-Yet DNA evidence has repeatedly revealed the limitations of this technique: many prison inmates whose convictions hinged on eyewitness identification were later proven innocent by DNA testing.
+Lining up suspects in front of a one-way mirror and allowing eyewitnesses to choose which one is the perpetrator is standard police procedure.
+Yet DNA evidence has repeatedly revealed the limitations of this technique: Many prison inmates whose convictions hinged on eyewitness identification were later proven innocent by DNA testing.